Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 #### Directory Structure:

 -   Within the `AuxiliaryData` section of the ASDF file, we introduce a dedicated `Rays` directory.
--   Individual rays are uniquely identified by their `resource_id` and each has its own sub-directory under `Rays` and adopt a naming convention linking them to the wave.
+-   Individual rays are uniquely identified by their `resource_id` and each has its own sub-directory under `Rays` and adopt a naming convention linking them to the an instrument using the `network`, `station` and `channel` codes.

 #### Ray Attributes:

-Each ray's sub-directory will house the following attributes:
+Each ray's sub-directory will include the following attributes:

 -   `network_code`: Identifier for the network.
 Standard naming conventions of seismic networks are to be employed.
 -   `station_code`: Identifier for the station.
 This aligns with the standard naming conventions employed for seismic stations.